Information Loss in Generalized Symmetry Breaking: Dualities and equivalent condensations

-Concretely, two condensable algebras $\mathbb{A}$ and $\mathbb{B}$ are Morita equivalent if their categories of local modules-the resulting topological phases-represented by $\mathcal{U}$ in our language, are equivalent as modular tensor categories.
-While here we are only focusing on the step $\cA \to \cT$ we note that the equivalence relationship ('Morita equivalence') between different anyon condensation processes turns out to be just, or is mediated by a duality in the original theory.
+Two condensable algebras are Morita equivalent when their categories of local modules --- the condensed phases $\mathcal{U}$ --- are equivalent as modular tensor categories \cite{Mueger:2001}.
+Physically, the two condensation-induced ``vacuum redefinitions'' then yield the same long-range phase.
+We show that, already at the level of the restriction step $\cA\to\cT$, an equivalence between two condensations $\mathbb{A}$ and $\mathbb{B}$ is mediated by a duality of the parent theory --- a sector-permuting symmetry of $\cA$ implemented by a unitary